 About the Foundation

-Founded and registered in 1993 in the UK as a charity (charity number 1029450) and as a charitable company limited by guarantee (charity number 2171893), it has had a registered branch in Palestine as a non-profit organisation (number QR-0035-F) since 1998.
-The Foundation’s operations are mainly in Palestine, with interventions in the United Kingdom through The Mosaic Rooms.
+Founded and registered in 1993 in the UK as a charity (number 1029450) and as a charitable company limited by guarantee (number 2171893), it has had a branch in Palestine, registered as a non-profit organisation (number QR-0035-F), since 1998.
+The Foundation’s operations are mainly in Palestine, with additional activity in the United Kingdom through The Mosaic Rooms.

 To view the Foundation's brochure click here.